 For occasional updates on lesson plans, extra resources and news about Zeit für Deutsch, please subscribe:

-Welcome to a new, exciting and innovative method of delivering German lessons to primary school children.
+Welcome to a new, exciting and innovative method of delivering German lessons to school children.
 Zeit für Deutsch is a fast paced, upbeat German session performed by all members of the class in the target language.
 All topics are introduced by a song or chant and then activities relating to the topic follow.
 Zeit für Deutsch allows the children to consolidate key vocabulary in German and apply this vocabulary into German sentence structures in a functional way.
 It also inspires a love of German and foreign languages, encouraging the children to think in a foreign language and communicate in it without relying on their mother tongue.

 Zeit für Deutsch has primarily been designed for teachers who are teaching beginners German to their students.
 Although all of these resources are built around my experience of teaching German at primary school, many of my resources and strategies can be applied to teaching older students.
 As well as Lesson Plans, Powerpoints, Handouts and Flashcards, the website contains a wealth of resources which I have built up during my time teaching German.
 Please see my 'Extras' page for these.